Noxid86/handbook/Benefits and Perks/Computer Hardware.md

 **1. Company Provided (owned) Hardware**

 If you elect to have the company purchase a computer for you we purchase a standard machine: a 13" Macbook Pro w/ Retina Display, 512Gb of storage, and 16Gb of RAM.
+Otherwise, developers and designs can choose a configuration of their choice up to $2600.
+If you will be purchasing anything other an Apple/Mac, please check in with your manager.

 **2. Company Provided (owned) Hardware with Upgrades**